2i2c-org/2i2c-org.github.io/content/about/values.md

 * Collaborate with open source and scientific communities
 * Provide community and core support, not just new features
 * Build tools that are accessible along a variety of dimensions

+These principles help us guarantee our users the [Right to Replicate](/right-to-replicate) the infrastructure we manage for them without having rely on us.